When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 Hapuna is Hawaii’s largest white sand beach, and spending a day here is one of the best things to do on the Big Island.

 While a bit of a drive, it was our favorite spot for beaching when we stayed down in Kona.
-The beach is clean and expansive, making it easy to claim a spot and just chill.
+The beach is clean and expansive, and it’s easy to claim a spot and just chill.
 Bring your own umbrella for shade.

 Hapuna is excellent year-round for swimming, snorkeling and bodyboarding.
 It’s great for solo travelers, couples and families.